sasoria/astro-microfrontends-ssr-distributed/README.md

 ### Micro frontends

-- Install dependencies for each micro frontend with `npm install`
+- Install dependencies with `npm install`
 - Start each micro frontend with `npm run dev`

 ### Shell

-- Install dependencies for the shell with `npm run install`
+- Install dependencies with `npm run install`
 - Start the shell with `npm run dev`